 - Make sure you know the local law regarding the use of fireworks.
 South Carolina has less strict laws regarding fireworks than most states in our nation, but large explosive fireworks or rockets are illegal in SC.

 - Do not wear loose clothing while using fireworks

 - Wear safety glasses or goggles when shooting fireworks

 - Have a bucket of water or fire extinguisher nearby

 - Use fireworks OUTSIDE in a clear area away from buildings, brush and flammable surfaces

-Lee Penny, MHA, is program manager of injury prevention for Safe Kids Upstate, part of GHS Children’s Hospital‘s Bradshaw Institute for Community Child Health & Advocacy.
+Lee Penny, MHA, is program manager of injury prevention for Safe Kids Upstate, part of Prisma Health Children’s Hospital‘s Bradshaw Institute for Community Child Health & Advocacy.
 For more safety information visit safekidsupstate.org.